Data Centers in Lakeland

 Natural Disaster Risk

-Lakeland has a High-risk profile according to the FEMA National Risk Index, with a score of 87.7 out of 100 as of September 2025.
-This score reflects Florida's overall exposure to significant weather events.
+Lakeland has a high-risk profile for natural disasters, with a Federal Emergency Management Agency (FEMA) National Risk Index score of 87.72 out of 100 as of September 2025.
+The score reflects the area's significant exposure to severe weather events common to the Florida peninsula.